aerobicio/aerobic.io/README.markdown

 === Getting Started

-These steps will eventually be wrapped up into a bootstrap script.
-For now, run them manually:

-    $ bundle
+The following steps will get your development environment up and running:

-    $ cp .env.example .env
+    $ script/bootstrap
-    $ rake db:create db:migrate
+    $ rake db:migrate

+As part of the bootstrap process we install a few binstubs:

+    bin/autospec
+    bin/rspec
+    bin/cucumber

+=== Running Tests

+You can run the full test suite like so:

+    $ script/cibuild

+You can also run each individual test suite manually:

+==== Rspec

+    $ bin/rspec

+==== Cucumber

+    $ bin/cucumber

+==== Cane

+    $ rake quality